user178192/SudokuSolver/README.md

    This simple web site was implemented by tornado and bootstrap

-2. The command to start core solver part is python python solver.py inputfilename outputfilename
+2. The command to start core solver part is: python solver.py inputfilename outputfilename